CoinFlip Logo

 Rory KeaneRory Keane

 As lawmakers propose new regulations around crypto, online communities of self-organized investors are busy putting their digital assets to work in ways that may have substantial influence on real-life elections.
 These decentralized autonomous organizations, otherwise known as DAOs, are a not-so-new concept but they have the potential for outsized impact in a decentralized web that’s powered by blockchain technology.
 DAOs are making their voices heard in new and interesting ways.
-With midterm elections approaching in the United States, political DAOs may be making waves in the campaign fundraising scene.

 What are DAOs?

 The concept of DAOs isn’t a brand-new one, with the first DAO hitting the scene back in 2016.
 Jump ahead to the present, and there are many different examples of DAOs across the world that were created to achieve a wide array of goals.
 But do these collective groups ever dip their digital toes into politics?
 The short answer is, yes, they most definitely do.
-And with the 2022 USA midterm elections looming, it’s likely the “political DAO” concept will be more prevalent than ever before.

 Generally speaking, DAOs fit into two main categories.
 There are those that look to raise money for a cause, like a DAO for donating crypto to refugees who are fleeing the war in Ukraine for example, or ones who may look to financially prop up new ideas in the same way as a venture capital firm.
 Then there are DAOs that are set up to oversee the building and execution of blockchain-based projects, like a group of project managers who are distributed across the globe.
 Now, is a third category entirely going to emerge as more crypto DAOs get political?
 It’s possible.